80 Interesting Facts About Vermont

 Vermont is the 49th most populous and the 45th most extensive of the 50 states of the United States.
-It is in the New England region of the northeastern United States.
+It is in the New England region of the north-eastern United States.
 The state attained statehood on March 4, 1791, becoming the 14th state to join the union.
 Its three bordering states are Massachusetts, New Hampshire, and New York.
 Vermont (nicknamed: Green Mountain State) has 14 counties.
 The state’s capital is Montpelier.
 The abbreviation for Vermont is VT.
+Area code for Vermont is 802.
+With these facts about Vermont, let us learn about its history, geography, people, culture, wildlife and more.

 Facts about Vermont